mattraghu/UART-Communication/README.md

 The goal of this project is to create a communication between two Nexys 100T boards using the UART protocol.
 A transmitter sends an eight bit number based on a switch input to a receiver.
 The receiver then displays the number on the seven segment display.

+## Getting it to work

+### Uploading the code

+The code is uploaded to the board using Vivado.
+The project file is attached in this github repository.
+Once the project is opened in Vivado, the code can be uploaded to the board by clicking the "Generate Bitstream" button.
+Once the bitstream is generated, the code can be uploaded to the board by clicking the "Program Device" button.

+### Plugging in the respective pins

+The `C17` port on the JA pin block (transmit pin) must be attached to the `D14` port on the JB pin block (receive pin).
+If you're using two boards then connect the transmit pin on one board to the receive pin on the other board and vice versa.

+### Selecting the number to transmit

+The number that is being transmitted is selected by the switches on the board.
+On the board they are labeled as switches `J15`, `L16`, `M13`, `R15`, `R17`, `T18`, `U18`, and `R13`.
+The number is selected by flipping the switches on and off.
+If the switch is on, then the bit is set to 1.
+If the switch is off, then the bit is set to 0.
+The switches are read from left to right.

+### Transmitting the number

+The transmission is triggered by the `M18` button on the board.
+Once the button is pressed, the number will be transmitted.

 ## How it works?

 The whole program relies on the board's built in 100MHz clock.
 Each bit is sent in intervals.
 Let's first look at the `UART_Transmitter.vhd` script and analyze it.